Bartlesville Radio » News » Native Color at Unity Square Begins to Bloom Downtown

 The Bartlesville City Council had awarded a commission to Jacobsen in 2020 to create the art installation for Unity Square.

-Click here to read Bartlesville Radio's feature on the project and the artist in May 2020.
+Click here to read Bartlesville Radio's feature on the project and the artist from May 2020.

 « Back to News